Please view our Attendance Policy

 If a child is absent unexpectedly, parents should call the academy on the morning of the first day of the absence stating a reason.
 Alternatively, a note should be sent in to the class teacher or school office explaining the absence.
 The school will then decide whether to authorise the absence.
 If authorisation were to be refused, for instance if a child was kept off school for a birthday, then the parents would be informed.

-If contact, explaining the child's absence, fails to be made by parents or carers, then the academy would contact the parent by telephone on the initial day.
+If contact, explaining the child's absence, fails to be made by parents or carers, then the academy would contact the parent by telephone on the initial day or conduct a home visit.

 Extended Absences during Term Time